JennEYoon/datasciY/fastai/README-fastai.md

-## My exercises and practice doing fast.ai classes
+## My exercise and practice doing fast.ai classes - for uploading to datasciY.com

 #### 2018 Fastai v0.7

   * Machine Learning for Coders (2018 fastai v0.7)

-  * Practival Deep Learning for Coders (2018, fastai v0.7)
+  * Practical Deep Learning for Coders (2018, fastai v0.7)
     * Has cifar 10 image classification example -- to do & upload to website.
   * Math - Linear Algebra for ML